University of Connecticut School of Medicine

 Certificate of Added Qualification in Hospice and Palliative Medicine

 Associate Clinical Professor

-A former high school teacher, Dr. Douglass joined the residency program faculty in 1995, and became Residency Director in 2010.
-Dr. Douglass' special interests include clinical teaching, innovative residency curricula, oral health, hospice and palliative medicine, and pain management.
-He has authored 45 publications and given more than 100 national presentations in these areas.
-He has been awarded research prizes from the American Academy of Family Physicians and American Academy of Pediatric Dentistry, the Innovative Program Award and New Faculty Award from the Society of Teachers of Family Medicine, the Program Director Recognition Award from the Association of Family Medicine Residency Directors, and several teaching awards.
-He is active in national academic leadership as Treasurer of the Society of Teachers of Family Medicine Foundation, Past President of the Family Medicine Education Consortium, and Editor Emeritus of the Smiles for Life National Oral Health Curriculum.
-He sits on the Steering Committee for the ACGME Length of Training Pilot, and trains future Residency Directors through service on the Academic Council of the National Institute for Program Director Development.
+A former high school teacher, Dr. Douglass joined the residency program faculty in 1995 and became Residency Director in 2010.
+His special interests include clinical teaching, innovative residency curricula, oral health, hospice and palliative medicine and pain management.
+He has authored 50 publications and given more than 100 national presentations in these areas.
+He has been awarded research prizes from the American Academy of Family Physicians and American Academy of Pediatric Dentistry; the Innovative Program Award and New Faculty Award from the Society of Teachers of Family Medicine; the Program Director Recognition Award from the Association of Family Medicine Residency Directors; and several teaching awards.
+He is active in national academic leadership and has served as Treasurer of the Society of Teachers of Family Medicine Foundation, President of the Family Medicine Education Consortium and Editor of the Smiles for Life National Oral Health Curriculum.
+He currently sits on the Steering Committee for the ACGME Length of Training Pilot and trains future Residency Directors through service on the Academic Council of the National Institute for Program Director Development.
 Dr. Douglass leads the Academics and Leadership Track.